Gdańsk Street, Bydgoszcz: Former Officer's Mess 53, at 160

 The house, initially at Danzigerstraße 89 had as first landlord Paul Firch, listed as worker.
 At the end of the 19th century, it was the property of Albin Cohnfeld, a rentier, living at Dworcowa Street Nr.77.
 In 1906, it was used as an Officer's Mess (Offizier Kasino 53) till 1918 and the recreation of an independent Polish state.
 It then became the Polish Officer's Mess (Kasyno oficerskie) until World War II.

-After a thorough renovation, it is now the seat of a Polish videogames company, "Vivid Game" This historicist house, now refurbished, reflects beautiful brick details.
+After a thorough renovation, it is now the seat of a Polish video games company, "Vivid Game" This historicist house, now refurbished, reflects beautiful brick details.
 Most impressive are the crow-stepped gables.